jeongjun-park/jeongjun-park.github.io/index.md

 ## Intellectual Properties

 ### - Patent Intellectual Properties
+* **Sunwook Hwang**, Youngseok Kim, Hyung-sin Kim, and Saewoong Bahk,
+"Semi-supervised learning method for object detection in autonomous vehicle and server for performing semi-supervised learning for object detection in autonomous vehicle,"
+**US 11,495,012**, Nov.
+2022.\
+**Korean Patent ‭10-23-402**, Apr.
+2022.

 * **Sunwook Hwang**, Seongwon Kim, Hoyoung Yoon, Byungjun Kim, Sunghyun Choi, and Saewoong Bahk,
 "Method and apparatus for communication between vehicles and apparatus for using the same,"
 **US 11,032,682 B2**, June, 2021.\